-Statement of Achieve
+Statement of Achieveme

-Areas of Study and Learning Prepares food and applies food service skills in the school isfaurant. iperates a coffee espresso machine to make hot beverages th support. ollows a pictorial recipe to prepare basic meals with es words and symbols within familiar environments.
-Ites basic money transactions with supervision.

-mmunity, Citizenship and the Environment tributes to the school community as a senior leader by leling behaviour and attitudes to other students.
-Jses locs g behaviour and attitudes to other students. al cales, food courts and restaurants for meals and leraction with support. ses and comprehends signs and symbols in the community with prompting.
-Prepares for work and lessure activities with prompting.
+Areas of Study and Learning Prepares food and applies food service skills in the school lataumin.
+Dperates a coffee espresso macmine a with support.
+Follows a pictorial recipe to prepare basic meals with follows a pictorial recipe to prepare basic meals with rant.
+Ites a coffee espresso machine to make hot beverages memory data makes a series of the environment memory discussion and the environment troutes to the school community as a serier leader by seling behaviour and attructures to other students.
+Is local carles, food courts and restaurants for meals and al interaction with support.
+Optimes and comprehends signs and symbols in the month with commencien

+Cellows a process receive as property of the support.
+Identifies words and symbols within familiar environments.
+Completes basic money transactions with supervision.

+Uses loc social int community with prompting.
+Prepares for work and leisure activities with prompting.

 Personal and Living Dimensions Understands and practises daily self-care and personal hygiene routines.
-Locates and purchases items in a familiar supermarket with worked semenastic verbal prompting.
-Follows safe and hygienic practices in the kitchen during preparation and clean up with prompting.
-Operates basic kitchen equipment with verbal support.
-Makes a variety of snacks and sandwiches.
+Locates and purchases items in a familiar supermarket with verbal prompting.
+Follows sate and hygienic practices in the kitchen during preparation and clean up with prompting.
+Oparates basic kitchen equipment with verbal support.
+Makes a variety of snactics and sandwiches.
 Statement of Participation